 Interested applicants should forward a detailed CV and a cover letter by e-mail at email@example.com to the attention of Tomi Huhtanen, Director.
 When applying, please mention in the subject-line of the email message “Internship”.

-Please note that due to the high number of applications we receive, only candidates short-listed for interviews will be contacted.
+Please note that for all of the positions advertised above and due to the high number of applications we receive, only candidates short-listed for interviews will be contacted.